cod182/Milestone-Project-3/readme.md

 ## Structure

-The site will be detailed but simply laid out, cover 15 pages in total with some pages generated when clicked on.
+- The site will be detailed but simply laid out, cover 15 pages in total with some pages generated when clicked on.
-The navigation bar will give access to the mainpages of the site Site pages - Login, Register, Latest Reviews, Games, Profile(If logged in) User will be able to search for a game from the navigation bar at the top of the page.
+- The navigation bar will give access to the mainpages of the site
+- Site pages - Login, Register, Latest Reviews, Games, Game,  Profile(If logged in)
+- User will be able to search for a game from the navigation bar at the top of the page.
+- Each user will have a profile page with access to adding games and reviews, changing their password and view all of their reviews
+- An admin panel will be accesiable by admin users allowing reviews, games and users to be managed
+- A contact us modal will be availabe on all pages

 ## Skeleton

 ### Wireframes
+- Wireframes were created at the begining of the project and will be used to create the site as closly as possible
 ## Original

 - [Mobile >576px](static/wireframes/SM.png)